abhaykumarPS/arm-learning-paths/content/learning-paths/server-and-cloud/spark/spark_deployment.md

 ![image](https://github.com/abhaykumarPS/arm-learning-paths/assets/92078754/b56893c2-6ce4-4b05-b00c-4aab2b845565)

 You’ll see an output saying that a jupyter notebook is running at all ip addresses at port 8888.
-Go to your own web browser and type in your Public DNS for your Amazon EC2 instance followed by :8888.
+Go to web browser and type Public DNS of Amazon EC2 instance followed by :8888.
 It should be in the form:

 ```console
 https://<Public_DNS_Of_Your_Ec2_instance>:8888/?token=f5d44e8faa19f9b08bd3820e700666f176e75920cc5571a3

 ```
-After putting that into your browser you’ll probably get an interface as showing below:
+After putting that into browser an interface as shown below will be seen:

 ![spark1](https://github.com/abhaykumarPS/arm-learning-paths/assets/92078754/f714bd0e-ff11-4446-af87-61f7e58f8824)

-Now, you can click on the new and then click on Python3 (ipykernel) for accessing the jupyter notebook:
+Now, click on the new and then on Python3 (ipykernel) for accessing the jupyter notebook:

 ![spark2](https://github.com/abhaykumarPS/arm-learning-paths/assets/92078754/50fd6d68-77e9-4e83-b270-1c4efb7c6351)